 Southeast Michigan Model Train Show and Sale

-Our 2014 train show will be held on Sunday, November 30, at the Washtenaw Farm Council Grounds, 5055 Ann Arbor-Saline
+Our 2014 train show was held on Sunday, November 30, at the Washtenaw Farm Council Grounds, 5055 Ann Arbor-Saline

 Road, 4.5 miles southwest of I-94 exit #175 (Ann Arbor-Saline Road), from

-Our show features over 100 tables of new and used trains for sale, and at least three large operating layouts on display.
-Food is available on site.
+Our show featured over 100 tables of new and used trains for sale, large operating layouts on display, and food available on site.

 Admission is $4.00 per person for ages 12 and older.
 Children under 12 are admitted free when accompanied by a paid adult.
 "Early-Bird" admission is available for $10.00 per person, beginning at 8:00am.